 Allergy shots may be covered if administered by your doctor, but not all plans will cover these.
 They would need to list the Drug Identification Number (DIN) in order to be eligible.
 Similarly, vaccines for travel purposes may or may not be covered.
 Your regular flu shots and other vaccines are paid under your provincial plan, depending on where you live.

-We care about your health and want you to know what your options are.
+At SBIS, we care about your health and want you to know what your options are.
 Prescription medication is an important part of many people’s lives.
-Having an insurance plan that helps pay for the cost is a great thing to have.
-Before you know it, we’ve got you covered!
+Having an insurance plan that helps pay for the cost of prescriptions and more can make life a little even if you have a pre-existing condition.

 Want to ask a question or talk to an expert so you can put your individual health insurance plan in place?
 At SBIS, we are ready to help.
 Give us a call today at 1-800-667-0429 Monday to Friday, 8:45 a.m. to 4:45 p.m.
 ET.